 - 7.1 Forest School leaders will be ultimately responsible for developing the Forest School programme, and for ensuring that good practice is maintained: - 1.
-There will be an ongoing record of sessions (e.g. planning, curriculum links, activities) - 2.
-Sessions will be evaluated every two weeks by the Forest School leader - 3.
-Children will evaluate sessions as appropriate - 4.
-Ancillary staff and volunteers will be given a questionnaire each term.
-Feedback will be analysed to inform planning - 5.
-A diary will be kept to record Health and Safety information (e.g. site observations) - 6.
-A record will be kept of each child's achievements and progress.
+There is a Forest School Scheme of Work that allows for the progression of skills throughout Year R to Year 2. - 2.
+There will be an ongoing record of sessions (e.g. planning, curriculum links, activities) - 3.
+Sessions will be evaluated by the Forest School leader - 4.
+Children will evaluate sessions as appropriate - 5.
+Ancillary staff and volunteers will be given a questionnaire yearly.
+Feedback will be analysed to inform planning - 6.
+A diary will be kept to record Health and Safety information (e.g. site observations) - 7.
+A record will be kept of each child's achievements and progress. - 8.
+A questionnaire will go out to parents yearly.
+Feedback will be analysed to inform planning.